gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 # DTLS Key Management Method Considerations {#key-management-considerations}

-This document specifies the mechanisms for SCTP to be protected with DTLS, it doesn't specify how the DTLS Key Management works, being limited on what the DTLS Key Management MUST provide for achieving the protection.
+This document specifies the mechanisms for protecting SCTP associations using DTLS chunks, including an API for managing the corresponding key material.
-Even though DTLS 1.3 is indicated as protocol for providing Key Contexts, different implementations can achieve that and different mechanisms may be used for features such as mutual authentication, rekeying etc.  The DTLS Key Management Method may use a number of DTLS Key Management Methods depending on what is being implemented and available and/or according to the local policies.
-DTLS Key Management Methods are defined in their own specific documents, and needs to be registered in the IANA Registry "SCTP DTLS Key Management Methods" to get their own unique identifier.
-This document constitutes a requirement towards any DTLS Key Management Method.
+While this document defines the interface, the upper layer is responsible for the actual key management.

+DTLS Key Management Methods define the procedures for initial key generation, key updates and peer authentication.
+These procedures are out of scope for this document.
-Currently there are two in-band DTLS Key Management Methods defined, they have different properties.
-See
+Currently two DTLS Key Management Methods with different properties (such as mutual authentication and rekeying) are defined:

-{{I-D.ietf-tsvwg-dtls-chunk-key-management}} and
+* {{I-D.ietf-tsvwg-dtls-chunk-key-management}}
-{{I-D.westerlund-tsvwg-sctp-DTLS-handshake}}.

-It is up to the upper layer to manage the keys for the DTLS chunk.
+* {{I-D.westerlund-tsvwg-sctp-DTLS-handshake}}

+An SCTP endpoint MAY support multiple DTLS Key Management Methods subject to implementation requirements and local security policies.

+Every DTLS Key Management Method

+* MUST be registered in the IANA Registry {{IANA-Protection-Solution-ID}}
+  to receive a unique identifier, enabling negotiation during the SCTP handshake.
-The DTLS Key Management Method SHOULD use a dedicated PPID to ensure that the DTLS Key Management Method related user messages are handled by the appropriate layer.
+* SHOULD use the PPID from {{sec-iana-ppid}} to ensure that the DTLS Key Management Method related user messages are processed by the relevant entity.

-When performing DTLS Key Management, the keys for receiving SHOULD be installed before the corresponding send keys at the peer.
-For mitigating downgrade attacks the key derivation MUST include the DTLS Key Management Method Identifiers that were sent and received.
+* SHOULD ensure that the local receive keys are installed before the peer installs the corresponding send keys.
+* MUST include the DTLS Key Management Method Identifiers sent and received during the SCTP handshake in the key derivation to mitigate downgrade attacks.

-The communication is only protected after both sides have configured the keys for sending and both sides have enforced the protection.

 # Abstract API  {#abstract-api}